Two Tales of Persona in LLMs: A Survey of Role-Playing and Personalization: Introduction

 \section{Introduction}

 The striking capabilities of large language models (LLMs), exemplified by ChatGPT~\cite{chatgpt}, have significantly advanced the field of natural language processing (NLP;~\citealp{wei2023chainofthought,madaan2024self,shinn2024reflexion}).
 Recently, in addition to using LLMs as NLP task solvers or general-purpose chatbots, the question of \textit{how to adapt~LLMs for specific context} has received great attention.
 To this end, leveraging \textit{personas} has resurfaced as an ideal lens for adapting LLMs in target scenarios~\citep{chen2023large, chen2024persona}.
 By incorporating personas, LLMs can generate more contextually appropriate responses, maximizing their utility and effectiveness for specific applications.
-However, the growing literature on persona in the LLM era is relatively disorganized, lacking a unifying overview. \definecolor{tnodeColor}{HTML}{FFF0C5} \definecolor{tnodeColor4}{HTML}{D9E8F6} \definecolor{edgeColor}{HTML}{000000} \definecolor{textColor}{HTML}{000000}
+However, the growing literature on persona in the LLM era is relatively disorganized, lacking a unifying overview. \definecolor{rootColor}{HTML}{FFFFFF} \definecolor{onodeColor}{HTML}{B3CDE3} \definecolor{tnodeColor}{HTML}{FFF0C5} \definecolor{edgeColor}{HTML}{000000} \definecolor{textColor}{HTML}{000000}

 In this paper, we aim to close the gap by offering a comprehensive survey and a systematic categorization of existing studies.
 Specifically, we divide current research into two main streams, namely \textit{LLM Role-Playing} and \textit{LLM Personalization}, as illustrated in~\Cref{fig:overview}.
 The primary distinction is that in role-playing, the persona belongs to the LLM, while in personalization, the persona belongs to the user.
+Further, the literature on role-playing mainly focuses on the tasks (\textit{i.e.}, how LLMs with role-playing can achieve better performance).
+In contrast, the literature of personalization primarily focuses on the users (\textit{i.e.}, how to satisfy users’ expectations and meet their needs).
+It is noteworthy that both of role-playing and personalization can be goals in the same scenario, but serve different purposes and are driven by different aspects.
 The definitions are detailed below. \begin{itemize} \item \textbf{\textit{LLM Role-Playing}:} LLMs are tasked to play the assigned personas (\textit{i.e.,} roles) and act based on environmental feedback, adapting to the environment. \item \textbf{\textit{LLM Personalization}:} LLMs are tasked to take care of user personas (\textit{e.g.}, background information or historical behaviors) to meet individualized needs, adapting to distinct users. \end{itemize}

 To the best of our knowledge, we present the first survey for LLM role-playing and LLM personalization under the unified view of persona.
 To foster future endeavors, we actively maintain a paper collection available to the research community.
 We aim for this work to serve as both a valuable introduction for newcomers and a comprehensive resource for current researchers in the field.